-Indeed, as QNET celebrates its 24th anniversary this month, we recognise how similar values have secured so many triumphs for QNET and our associates, be it in the English Premier League and Formula 1 or in tennis, volleyball, or even field hockey.
+Similar values have secured many triumphs for QNET and our associates, whether in the English Premier League and Formula 1 or tennis, volleyball, or even field hockey.

 1. Success is never guaranteed